grumpyclimber/construction/article.md

 # Title

 Do you share your projects in the Dataquest community?
 I do!
 I have benefited a lot from various people sharing their insights on my work.
 As I've progressed, I've started giving back and showing other people what I would have done differently in their notebooks.
 I've even started writing a generic post about the most important comments on our projects.
 This led me to the idea of extracting all the feedback data and gathering it in one dataset.
+This article is a the first post in series of posts describing my NLP project.

 I have divided this project into three stages, all of them are not that complicated on their own.
 But as we combine them together, it starts to look interesting: